JaPrad/GamifyingEdu/README.md

 ## Website

 The [github pages site][pages] for this repository is active.
-Creating a proper website with a custom domain is on the TODO list.
+Creating a proper website with a custom domain is on the todo list.

 [elon-musk-video]: https://www.youtube.com/watch?v=sXdfRYyzbmU
 [p5js-website]: https://www.p5js.org